nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_patientcontact.md

 ## Examples

-The following examples show abridged Patient resources with *only* the pertinent contact elements included for illustration only:
+The following examples show abridged Patient resources with *only* the pertinent contact elements included for illustration only *(click to expand)*:

 <details>
   <summary markdown="span">Patient with no 3rd party contact details</summary>